-Eric Goldman is a Professor of Law at Santa Clara University School of Law.
+Eric Goldman is Associate Dean for Research and Professor of Law at Santa Clara University School of Law.
 He also co-directs the school’s High Tech Law Institute and supervises the school’s Privacy Law Certificate.
 Before joining the SCU faculty in 2006, he was an Assistant Professor at Marquette University Law School, General Counsel of Epinions.com, and an Internet transactional attorney at Cooley Godward LLP.

 Eric received his BA, summa cum laude and Phi Beta Kappa, in Economics/Business from UCLA in 1988.
 He received his JD from UCLA in 1994, where he was a member of the UCLA Law Review, and concurrently received his MBA from the Anderson School at UCLA.

 Selected career milestones:

 - 1993: published his first paper on Internet Law

 - 1994: started practicing Internet Law

 - 1996: taught his first Internet Law course